userclassgit/userclassgit/README.md

 Software Development Student
 ----------------------------

 I started learning iOS development in 2017.
+I've also dabbled in graphic design and learned to use programs such as Sketch and Photoshop.
 I am currently learning web development.
 I am planning on making a mobile app for guitar players using React Native and making it available for both iOS and Android users.

 *   🌍  I'm based in Winnipeg, Canada
 *   🖥️  See my portfolio at [my iOS projects YouTube playlist](http://www.youtube.com/watch?v=cyDZmxAtSW8&list=PLfiuNkZJ2MYYES_lRT79_pSKTLMmrLK-K&index=1)